0ut5ider/Camera_Controler/memory_bank/codebase_documentation.md

 ### `initialize_camera(camera_info, context)`
 - Takes camera information (from `list_connected_cameras`) and a `gphoto2` context.
+- Takes camera information (from `list_connected_cameras`) and the detected lists (`port_info_list`, `abilities_list`), and a `gphoto2` context.
-- Attempts to establish a connection with the camera and initialize it.
+- Attempts to establish a connection with the camera and initialize it using the provided lists.
-- Extracts the camera's serial number from the camera summary.
+- Extracts the camera's serial number from the camera configuration.
 - Returns a tuple containing a `gphoto2.Camera` object and the extracted serial number if successful, otherwise `None, None`.

 ### `set_camera_time_to_now(camera, camera_id, context)`